What is an accredited investor?

 For more information about the SEC’s requirements and common exemptions, see Regulation D Rule 506 in this brochure, Q&A: Small Business & the SEC.

 Do I have to be an accredited investor to participate in PPR-managed funds?

 Yes, our Reg D fund offerings are structured for accredited investors only.

 How long is the fund investment term?

 Each fund and/or offering within a fund has a specified investment term.
-Currently, the terms range from sixty days to three years.
+Currently, the terms range from 180 days to three years.

 What is the minimum and maximum fund investment?

 What’s the difference between Class A, B, and C shares?

-The classes are set up for different offerings within the same fund.
+The classes are set up to be able to offer different rates and terms within the same fund.

 Is my fund investment passive?

 Yes, investing in the fund is the most passive investment we currently offer.
-Investors receive their monthly return the 1st of each month directly into their bank account via ACH or they elect to have their returns rolled back into their investment account in order to compound their investment returns.
+Investors receive their monthly return the 1st business day of each month directly into their bank account via ACH or they elect to have their returns rolled back into their investment account in order to compound their investment returns.

 When and how do I receive my preferred returns?

-Preferred returns are directly deposited into your account (via ACH) the 1st of each month unless the investor chooses to compound his/her returns.
+Preferred returns are directly deposited into your account (via ACH) the 1st business day of each month – or investors can elect to compound the preferred return along with the initial investment and earn a greater overall return over time.

 How long has PPR been managing funds?